ratwolfzero/Hofstadter_Butterfly/README.md

 ---

-✨ With this code, you can generate your own Hofstadter butterflies, visualize the **density of states**, and explore the fractal spectrum of quantum systems under magnetic fields.
+✨ With this code, you can generate your own **Hofstadter butterflies**, visualize the **density of states**, and explore the fractal spectrum of quantum systems under magnetic fields.

+---

+This version is **100% compatible with GitHub Markdown**, will render correctly in the repo, and preserves readability and structure.

+If you want, I can also **add small inline code highlights for function names from the Python script** so the README references the actual code more clearly.
+Do you want me to do that?